Russian businessman with local ties detained in St. Petersburg

 The Moscow Times reported that the younger Meyer has lived in Russia since 1999 but was born in San Diego where Midwest Television also had television and radio stations until their sale in 2018.

-In court in St. Petersburg before he was ordered jailed, Meyer said he is a citizen of Russia, Malta and Saint Kitts and Nevis.
+In court in St. Petersburg before he was ordered jailed, the younger Meyer said he is a citizen of Russia, Malta and Saint Kitts and Nevis.
 His wife was put under house arrest.

 The publication described Meyer as “one of the most high-profile foreign businessmen and investors in Russia” and the majority shareholder of the Rive Gauche cosmetics chain.
 Forbes estimated his net worth at $650 million earlier this year, the Times said.